 How can ICN help landlords?

-ICN is happy to recommend tenants and provide interpreters so you can communicate effectively.
+ICN is happy to recommend tenants and facilitate interpretation where necessary so you can communicate effectively.